EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 # 3. Permissions

 Permissions control what EOSIO accounts can do and how actions are authorized.
-This is accomplished through a flexible permission structure that links each account to a list of hierarchical named permissions, and each named permission to an authority table (see the `permission` schema below).
+This is accomplished through a flexible permission structure that links each account to a list of hierarchical named permissions, and each named permission to an authority table (see `permission` schema below).

 ## `permission` schema